compTAG/atmcs11/call.md

 Format: Each extended abstract must not exceed three (3) pages in length in any reasonable LaTex format.
 The title page, references, and appendices do not count towards the page limit.
-A shorter abstract for the extended abstract is required.
+A shorter abstract for the extended abstract is required at the beginning of the extended abstract.
 Submissions should be anonymous for a double-blind review process.
 A [sample tex](https://comptag.github.io/atmcs11/assets/atmcs11-tex.zip)
 file using the amsart format is provided for your convenience.